shalvi1111/CoolTrendyVogue/README.md

 - Shopping cart functionality
 - Secure checkout process
 - Admin panel for product management
+- There are two modes for payment one is for COD (Cash on Delivery) and other is Stripe payment method

 ##  Tech Work
 - **Frontend:** HTML, CSS, JavaScript, React.js